Emileaf/life_expectancy/README.md

 ## Exploration and Analysis

-The data exploration and regression analysis work can be found in [data_exploration.rmd](data_exploration.Rmd), with report generated in [data_exploration.pdf](data_exploration.pdf).
+The data exploration and regression analysis work can be found in [data_exploration.Rmd](data_exploration.Rmd), with report generated in [data_exploration.pdf](data_exploration.pdf).
 This notebook includes:

 - Data cleaning and sample selection
 - Correlation of predictors